Niklas-23/ccs-tagesschau-comments/ccs-project/intro.md

-# About this project
+# Analysis of German YouTube comments: How people from the lateral thinking movement dominate the comments section under videos of the "tagesschau" channel

-This Jupyter book contains an analysis of german YouTube comments to find out how right-wing people dominate the comments section under videos of the "tagesschau" channel.
+This Jupyter book contains an analysis of german YouTube comments to find out how the lateral thinking movement dominates the comments section under videos of the "tagesschau" channel.
 For this purpose, the research question is described in more detail at the beginning.
 Subsequently, a dataset is created with the help of the YouTube API, which forms the basis for this project.
 Afterwards, different techniques from the field of computational communication science are used to answer the research question.
 ```{tableofcontents}
 ```
 ## Docker

 To reproduce the results, the required dependencies can either be installed locally or the provided docker image can be